Local feeder (Diptera: Cecidomyiidae) in Amorpha

 | Hosts in Amorpha: | A. canescens (leadplant); A. fruticosa (indigo bush) |

-This gall midge establishes a slight spindle-shaped swelling on the rachis (central stalk) of the compound leaf of the host.
-Parts of the swelling may assume a light brown discoloration.
-The individual leaflet attached to the swelling may wilt, or even the entire portion of leaf distal to the swelling.
-The larva lives in a smooth-walled chamber in the swelling, and the interior walls of the swelling may show some dark brown or black discoloration.
+I observed several slight spindle-shaped swellings induced by this cecidomyiid on the rachises (central stalks) of the compound leaves of A. fruticosa.
+(I have also noted galls and inner chambers in woody twigs that I am tentatively ascribing to this species -- see below).
+Some of the rachis swellings assumed a yellowish or light brown discoloration externally, with the individual leaflet attached to the gall wilting, or even the entire portion of leaf distal to the gall.
+The bright orange larva lives in a smooth-walled chamber inside the gall.
+The interior walls of the gall may show some dark brown or black discoloration.

-By mid-August, when I first observed this insect, many swellings displayed exit holes, having been recently evacuated by the mature larvae, but a few still contained bright orange larvae (one larva per swelling).
-In late May the following year, I noted exit holes in the bark of healthy twigs of the same plant.
-Buds of the host often occur in superposed pairs on the twig (van der Linden & Farrar 2016), and in two of the twig exit hole examples photographed, the exit hole was located in the slight woody protrusion supporting the larger, upper bud of the pair.
-Dissection of the twig at such points revealed a small, ~8mm-long ovoid chamber under the bark, the walls of the chamber smooth and blackened.
+In 2020, by mid-August, when I first observed this insect, many swellings displayed exit holes, having been recently evacuated by the mature larvae, but a few still contained larvae (one per swelling).
+In late May the following year, I noted exit holes in the bark of healthy twigs of the same plant, with the holes located at nodes on the twigs.
+Buds of A. fruticosa often occur in superposed pairs on the twig (van der Linden & Farrar 2016), and in two of the twig exit hole examples I photographed, the exit hole occurred in the slight woody protrusion supporting the larger, upper bud of the pair.
+Dissection of the twig at such points revealed a small, ~8mm-long ovoid chamber under the bark, the walls of the chamber smooth and darkly discolored.
 I hypothesized that the twig and rachis modifications were both caused by the same cecidomyiid, and that as with the rachis swellings, larvae had exited the twigs the previous summer, and their exit holes had simply gone unnoticed over the winter.
+This inference about the phenology of the twig galls gained preliminary support in 2023, when I located two galls on a current-year twig whose occupants had already evacuated them by the time I came across the galls in late September (photos 43-16 and 43-17).

 - Hatfield, M.J.
 2020.
 Larva, lead plant stem.
 Contributor post at BugGuide.net.
 Retrieved March 6, 2024 from https://bugguide.net/node/view/1790467. [return to in-text citation]